Codesee-io/examples/nestjs-otel-lib-example/README.md

 A sample Typescript application using the otel lib to send Traces data to CodeSee.

+## How Traces from sample app get into CodeSee?

+[tracing.ts](src/tracing.ts): It loads in required otel packages to be able to send Traces data to Codesee.

+[main.ts](src/main.ts): Load in the `tracking.ts` and starts it.
+Make sure to import tracing module before any other modules.

+[env-example](env-example): Copy this file as `.env` and update its content to fill in required CodeSee token.

 ## Copy .env file

 Copy and update .env file to match your environment